-Research Brief: The Role of Social Capital and Economic Mobility Being – This brief summarizes research on the ways social capital can help people learn about jobs and get hired, including the role of various types of connections and approaches to building social capital.
+Research Brief: The Role of Social Capital in Supporting Economic Mobility – This brief summarizes research on the ways social capital can help people learn about jobs and get hired, including the role of various types of connections and approaches to building social capital.

 Research Brief: Peer-to-Peer Supports: Promoting Employment and Well-Being – This brief summarizes research on peer mentors, peer navigators, and peer support groups across a range of human services domains, including workforce, fatherhood, health care, education, homelessness, child welfare, reentry, domestic violence/human trafficking, and online supports.

 Measuring Social Capital in Human Services Program (ongoing through 2019) – This research project explores ways that federal and local human services programs are measuring social capital in their day-to-day work to inform program strategies and improve participant outcomes.

 Strengthening Human Services through Social Capital (ongoing through 2020) – ASPE has contracted with Research Triangle Institute (RTI) to use expert consultations, a program scan, and case studies to understand how human services organizations build and leverage social capital to improve economic opportunity.